The Green Papers

 Bylaws and Rules of the Tennessee Republican Party.

 Tuesday 5 March 2024: Tennessee Primary.
 Hours reportedly 7:00a-8:00p EST / 8:00a-7:00p CST (1400-0100 UTC).
 The polls close at the same GMT/UTC time, that is, polls close at a particular local time in the advanced time zone and close one hour earlier local time in the lagging time zone.
 Poll opening times are set by county.
 In some counties, polls open at 9a in the prevailing time zone.
-Delegate Binding: Winner-Take-Most Primary.
+Delegate Selection: Winner-Take-Most Primary.
 Voter Eligibility: Open Primary.

 Primary (preliminary)